 - Failing to use your legal name: Your name must be listed on your FAFSA as it appears on your Social Security card.
 Don't enter nicknames or other variations on your name.

 - Entering the wrong address: Don't enter a temporary campus or summer address as your permanent address.

 - Entering the wrong federal income tax paid amount: This amount is on your income tax return forms from two years prior, not your W‐2 form(s).
-Learn more about using prior-prior year tax data on the FAFSA and watch our short video to understand how you'll benefit from this change.

 - Listing Adjusted Gross Income (AGI) as equal to total income from working: AGI and total income from working are not necessarily the same.
 In most cases, the AGI is larger than the total income from working.